Our Review Process

 Hypoglycemia refers to a medical condition where your blood sugar levels are below normal.
 Such conditions are often seen among individuals with diabetes as they take regular medicines to keep their sugar levels in check.
 Under such circumstances, the blood sugar levels drop so low that the cells get deprived of the much-needed energy for daily functionalities.
+Know more about normal blood sugar.

 Anemia is a different medical condition where an individual lacks enough red blood cells that transport oxygen to every corner of the body.
 Doctors claim that iron deficiency is the primary cause of anemia, while other issues also exist.
 Let's learn more about the relationship between hypoglycemia and anemia.